Ygrik2003/Tetris3D/README.md

 On Android use buttons.

-Also you can rotate camera with holding left mouse button on PC or swipe on Android.
+Also you can rotate camera with holding LBM on PC or swipe on Android.